jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 &= -\ln(10)
 \end{align*}
 $$
-In the interval of $0 < x < 1$ we can find out, if we put it into a natural logarithm, the return value would be a negative natural number.
+In the interval of $0 < x < 1$ we can find out, if we put it into a natural logarithm, the return value would be a negative real number.
-And when the value of $x$ getting closer to 0, the return value would be more and more small, and closed to negative infinity eventually.
+And as the value of $x$ gets closer to 0, the return value becomes a larger negative value(or more negative), and closer to negative infinity.

 Lets apply this into Odds:
 $$